blockninjas/blockchain_analyzer/README.md

 ## database_importer

-Crate which contains a library for importing `.blk` files into a MySQL database.
+Crate which contains a library for importing `.blk` files into a postgres database.
 Also provides a binary which exposes the library's functionality as CLI tool.